Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 To cover your car, don’t use a sheet, duvet, or tarp, as these fail to cover the car tightly enough.
 If moisture sneaks between the cover and the car, it can damage the paint job, metal, and even the fuel injection system.

-A high-quality breathable car cover is made from fibers that are soft and breathable while still wrapping tightly around the car.
+A high-quality, breathable car cover that is made from soft and breathable fibers.
+When using a cover, always wrap it tightly around the vehicle.

 A key aspect of long-term storage is finding the right storage location.
 While traditional self-storage facilities are a popular option, there are other options that are more affordable and safe, such as Neighbor, the Airbnb of storage, where you can rent a neighbor’s garage to keep your car safe.